vidboda/BamCramConvert/README.md

 # BamCramConvert
-script to convert bam2cram and reverse using find and samtools (requires UNIX find ans samtools...)
+script to convert bam2cram and reverse using find and samtools (requires UNIX find and samtools...)

 Usage : bash bcc.sh